Asabeneh/10-days-of-git-and-github/readme.md

 ## GitHub wiki

-Every GitHub repository has a wiki page.
+Every GitHub public repository has a wiki page.
 A wiki page allows you to write or document.
 ![](./images/wiki.png)

 # Day 6

+## Collaborating on GitHub
+You can learn how to collaborate by adding some best educational resouces link in the category below
+#### Development
+Front End
+- HTML
+- CSS
+- JavaScript
+- Sass
+- React
+- Redux
+Back End
+- Node
+- MongoDB
+- SQL
+#### Data Analysis, Scicene
+#### Mobile App Development
+#### Cloud
+### DevOps
+#### Machine Learning

+# Day 7

 ## Advanced git features

-# Day 7

-## Collaborating on GitHub

 # Day 8